 We are in an unprecedented era of rapidly changing climate that is altering the world in which we live.
-I am interested in how our incredibly diverse natural forests will fare in this new world.
-My work asks the fundamental question: how will individual plants and forests react and respond to novel harsh climates?
+Dr. Berry seeks to understand how our diverse forests will fare in this new world by understanding the fundamental mechanisms of how plants interact with their environment across ecosystems.

-By training, I am ‘physiological ecologist’ which means that I consider how plants use, move, and store basic resources (carbon, water, nutrients) needed to survive and how that alters their ability to live in current and future environments.
-I have conducted work in diverse ecosystems including mountain conifer forests in the Appalachian Mountains, tropical forests in Mexico, and dry woodlands in Texas.
-Working at Chapman, I hope to further explore how plants utilize various water sources in response to a dryer and hotter world.
-We plan to explore the importance of leaf wetness in maintaining plant functioning with global implications for predicting species functioning and improving carbon budgets.
+By training, Dr. Berry is a ‘physiological ecologist’ meaning that he studies how plants use, move, and store basic resources (carbon, water, nutrients) needed to survive and how that alters their ability to live in current and future environments.
+He has explored these mechanisms in diverse ecosystems including mountain conifer forests in the Appalachian Mountains, tropical forests in Mexico and Costa Rica, and dry woodlands in Texas.
+This work has uncovered new insights into how plants strategically move water and carbon to maximize their interactions with their environment.
+At Chapman University he is exploring how changing cloud patterns alter light and water and the associated effects of how plants manage carbon with global implications for predicting species survival and improving carbon budgets.

-The Schmid College Grand Challenges Initiative is a powerful program because it (1) has the students seek the large issues that are most pressing to them and (2) requires them to seek solutions that are interdisciplinary and comprehensive.
+Dr. Berry is also a passionate educator and teaches who loves interacting with students in diverse settings.
+He currently teaches in the Schmid College Grand Challenges Initiative which provides a powerful student-centered learning approach to the undergraduate curriculum.
 This unique approach instills a sense of empowerment in students to strive for greatness while pushing the boundaries of their own interests and perspectives.
-I am honored and humbled to be a part of this respected community of scholars as we seek creative ways to inspire students to take steps towards impacting the world.
-I am excited to contribute my own passions and perspectives to enhance learning experiences and ongoing open dialogue.
+He is honored to be a part of this respected community of scholars who seek creative ways to inspire students to take steps towards impacting their world.